-Stage 1 PDH - Looking after yourself: Learning sequence overview: students develop a stronger understanding of how to make positive decisions about themselves and others.
+PDH - To be confirmed.
+Students will engage in weekly PE lessons focusing on developing and consolidating the Fundamental Movement Skills (FMS) through explicit teaching of FMS through a variety of contexts such as daily physical activity, dance, gymnastics, movement exploration, games and sport sessions.
+FMS include:

-Stage 2 PDH - How can I build positive relationships: Learning sequence overview students recognise their own emotional responses and how they might differ to others.
-Weekly PE lessons focus on developing and consolidating the Fundamental Movement Skills (FMS) through explicit teaching of FMS through a variety of contexts such as daily physical activity, dance, gymnastics, movement exploration, games and sport sessions.
-FMS include: Locomotor skills such as run, jump, hop, skip, gallop, leap and dodge Non-locomotor skills such as static balance, bend, sway, twist and turn Object control skills such as catch, throw and kick For teaching and learning of this KLA, school resourcing will be allocated for each stage with 2/30.
+- Locomotor skills such as run, jump, hop, skip, gallop, leap and dodge - Non-locomotor skills such as static balance, bend, sway, twist and turn - Object control skills such as catch, throw and kick connections Australia has with other countries across the world.
+Students learn about the diversity of the world's people, including Indigenous Peoples of other countries.